gridcoin-community/Gridcoin-Research/doc/build-unix.md

 2. If that doesn't work, you can install all boost development packages with:

         sudo apt-get install libboost-all-dev

-For the upgrader additional packages are needed:

-        sudo apt-get install libcurl3-dev libzip-dev

 BerkeleyDB is required for the wallet.